UniFirst (NYSE:UNF) Announces Quarterly Earnings Results, Beats Expectations By $0.51 EPS

-UniFirst (NYSE:UNF) posted its earnings results on Tuesday.
-The textile maker reported $2.20 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $1.69 by $0.51, MarketWatch Earnings reports.
-UniFirst had a net margin of 7.70% and a return on equity of 8.49%.
+UniFirst (NYSE:UNF) posted its quarterly earnings data on Tuesday.
+The textile maker reported $2.20 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.69 by $0.51, MarketWatch Earnings reports.
+UniFirst had a return on equity of 8.49% and a net margin of 7.70%.

-The business also recently announced a quarterly dividend, which was paid on Monday, January 4th.
-Investors of record on Monday, December 7th were given a dividend of $0.25 per share.
-The ex-dividend date was Friday, December 4th.
-This represents a $1.00 annualized dividend and a yield of 0.44%.
+The business also recently declared a quarterly dividend, which was paid on Monday, January 4th.
+Investors of record on Monday, December 7th were given a $0.25 dividend.
+The ex-dividend date of this dividend was Friday, December 4th.
+This represents a $1.00 dividend on an annualized basis and a yield of 0.44%.
 UniFirst’s dividend payout ratio (DPR) is presently 11.74%.

-In other UniFirst news, EVP Michael A. Croatti sold 1,286 shares of the firm’s stock in a transaction that occurred on Monday, November 30th.
-The shares were sold at an average price of $188.37, for a total transaction of $242,243.82.
-Following the sale, the executive vice president now owns 9,122 shares in the company, valued at approximately $1,718,311.14.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, EVP Michael A. Croatti sold 997 shares of UniFirst stock in a transaction that occurred on Thursday, October 29th.
+In other news, EVP Michael A. Croatti sold 1,286 shares of the company’s stock in a transaction dated Monday, November 30th.
+The shares were sold at an average price of $188.37, for a total value of $242,243.82.
+Following the completion of the sale, the executive vice president now directly owns 9,122 shares of the company’s stock, valued at $1,718,311.14.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, EVP Michael A. Croatti sold 997 shares of the company’s stock in a transaction dated Thursday, October 29th.
 The shares were sold at an average price of $163.41, for a total transaction of $162,919.77.
-Following the transaction, the executive vice president now directly owns 9,122 shares in the company, valued at approximately $1,490,626.02.
+Following the completion of the sale, the executive vice president now directly owns 9,122 shares of the company’s stock, valued at $1,490,626.02.
 The disclosure for this sale can be found here.
-Insiders sold 2,370 shares of company stock worth $423,063 in the last ninety days.
+Insiders sold 2,370 shares of company stock valued at $423,063 over the last ninety days.
 Corporate insiders own 1.10% of the company’s stock.

 About UniFirst